ESP32 based Bluetooth iBeacon

 • Android App: nRF Connect for Mobile (By Nordic Semiconductor)

-There are many BLE scanner apps, one of them we have used in our previous project of How to Use HM-10 BLE Module with Arduino.
-This BLE scanner app provides good Graphical Interface (GUI) but lacks in additionally information so in this project we are using NRF Connect for Mobile app.
+There are many BLE scanner apps, one of which we have used in our previous project on How to Use HM-10 BLE Module with Arduino.
+This BLE scanner app provides a good Graphical Interface (GUI) but lacks additional information, so in this project, we are using the NRF Connect for Mobile app.

-1. Download the nRF Connect app from Google Play Store and Open it.
+Download the nRF Connect app from the Google Play Store and open it.

 Using nRF Connect Android App for ESP32 iBeacon

-2. The screen looks like below.
-The Useful options for this project will be ‘Scan’, ‘Scanner’ and ‘Info’ when devices gets found.
+⇒ 2.
+The screen looks like this.
+The Useful options for this project will be ‘Scan’, ‘Scanner’ and ‘Info’ when devices get found.

 Connecting to Bluetooth using nRF Connect Android App